rhobs/configuration/docs/sop/telemeter.md

 ### Access required:

-- Console access to the cluster that runs telemeter (Currently `telemeter-prod-01` OSD)
+- Console access to the cluster that runs telemeter (Currently `telemeter-prod-01` for production; `app-sre-stage-01` for staging`)
 - Edit access to the Telemeter namespaces:
-    - telemeter-stage
+    - telemeter-stage on `app-sre-stage-01`
-    - telemeter-production
+    - telemeter-production on `telemeter-prod-01`

 ### Steps: